muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 For any issues/ideas, please create an issue at the GitHub repository (linked on Thunderstore page).

 ## Changelog
+1.2.1
+* Changed leaderboard player count message for unavailability with TNHTweaker

 **1.2.0**
 * HP counter text can now be hidden completely
 * Added HP counter fading when pointing a firearm towards it, allowing better visiblity